ajonesb/fullstack-React-Typescript-Nest-js-Task-Manager/README.md

 3. Set up a PostgreSQL database and update the connection details in app.module.ts.
 4. Run npm run start:dev to start the NestJS server in development mode.

-## Testing
+## Testing - Unit, Integration, End to End

+- Frontend:
-- Frontend: Run npm test in the frontend directory to run Jest tests.
+1. Unit Testing: Run `npm test` in the frontend directory to run all Jest unit tests.
   ** Testing is currently a work in progress.
 Some tests have been temporarily disabled or simplified to ensure a stable test environment. **
+2. run `npx cypress open` for end to end tests.

 ## Deployment